mozman/ezdxf/docs/source/dxfentities/mpolygon.rst

 The solid filling is only visible if the attribute :attr:`dxf.solid_fill` is 1, the color of the solid fill is defined by :attr:`dxf.fill_color` as :ref:`ACI`.

+MPOLYGON supports :class:`ezdxf.entities.Gradient` settings like HATCH for DXF R2004+.
+This feature is used by method :meth:`MPolygon.set_solid_fill` to set a solid RGB fill color as linear gradient, this disables pattern fill automatically.

 The MPOLYGON does not support associated source path entities, because the MPOLYGON also represents the boundary paths as visible graphical objects.